 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

 - We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

 - Computer Science (30 credits)

 - Plus choose 1 other Science subject (Biology, Engineering Science, Experimental Physics, Mathematical Physics)

-- There is a transfer pathway from first year MH201 Science to second year MH602 CSS Computer Science & Software Engineering (through Science).
-Students must have taken and passed at least 22.5 credits of Computer Science in first year.
+- There is a transfer pathway from 1st year MH201 Science to 2nd year MH602 CSS Computer Science & Software Engineering (through Science).
+Students must have taken and passed at least 22.5 credits of Computer Science in 1st year.
 There is no limit on places.
+See Course Structure for more details.

 - Concentrate on Computer Science

-- In third year students complete a minimum 6 month placement (subject to availability)
+- In 3rd year students complete a minimum 6 month placement (subject to availability)

 International & EU/EFTA Entry Requirements